 If you are considering joining Thurton Primary School once the school year has started, if you are moving into the area then depending on if there are spaces at school then starting can be quite quick.

 If you are currently living locally we suggest that you talk with your current headteacher about the reasons you think you need your children to change schools, then you might be able to solve any issues or concerns.
-If you still feel that you would like to join us at Thurton, make an appointment to see Mrs Williams to have a look around.
+If you still feel that you would like to join us at Thurton, make an appointment to see Mr Barber to have a look around.
 Please be aware that there are only three times per year that the admissions team allow for changes between schools during a school year, these being January, Easter and after the summer holiday.

 It is essential to read “Guide to Primary/Secondary schools” before you make your application.
 This will ensure you follow the application process correctly; help avoid delays; and maximise your chances of getting your preferred school.
 Please contact School Admissions at Norfolk County Council if you need any further assistance.